SydneyBioX/clustSIGNAL/README.md

 ## Installation

-You can install the clustSIGNAL from [GitHub](https://github.com/SydneyBioX/clustSIGNAL) with:
+You can install the clustSIGNAL package from [GitHub](https://github.com/SydneyBioX/clustSIGNAL) with:

 ``` r